shehryar49/zuko-vscode/extension/README.md

 ## INTRO
-An extension for Plutonium programming language.
+An extension for Zuko programming language.
 It currently provides syntax highlighting support only.

 ## Features